James Watt 2019

 In addition to his steam engine work, Watt was a man of many other talents – scientific instrument maker, civil engineer, chemist, inventor and member of the renowned Lunar Society.

 During his lifetime he was famous, and after he died he was elevated to the status of a national hero.
-In the last thirty years, however, awareness of Watt has diminished and so the 2019 Bicentenary provides an opportunity to revisit and review his achievements.
+In the last thirty years, however, awareness of Watt has diminished and so the 2019 Bicentenary provided an opportunity to revisit and review his achievements.

 The James Watt Bicentenary Programme

-Other activities include talks, tours, films, concerts, art installations and family activities; a major new book on Watt and his life published by History West Midlands; a schools programme; a city heritage trail; a community engagement programme focussed on Handsworth (where Watt lived for 30 years until his death in 1819) and a conference hosted by the University of Birmingham.
+Other activities included talks, tours, films, concerts, art installations and family activities; a major new book on Watt and his life published by History West Midlands; a schools programme; a city heritage trail; a community engagement programme that focussed on Handsworth (where Watt lived for 30 years until his death in 1819) and a conference hosted by the University of Birmingham.